abrdn Property Income Trust (LON:API) Trading Up 25% – Time to Buy?

-abrdn Property Income Trust Limited (LON:API – Get Free Report) rose 25% during mid-day trading on Friday .
-The company traded as high as GBX 2.35 and last traded at GBX 2.35.
-Approximately 166,845 shares were traded during trading, a decline of 91% from the average daily volume of 1,885,938 shares.
+abrdn Property Income Trust Limited (LON:API – Get Free Report) shares were up 25% on Saturday .
+The stock traded as high as GBX 2.35 and last traded at GBX 2.35.
+Approximately 166,845 shares changed hands during trading, a decline of 91% from the average daily volume of 1,885,938 shares.
 The stock had previously closed at GBX 1.88.

 Actively managing UK real estate looking for higher yield and capital growth